What Home Improvements Add Value

 There are certain renovations that are more historically valuable than others.
 Based on the Remodeling 2021 Cost vs Value Report and the latest from Angi, here are some of the biggest returns on remodeling costs.

-See also Build Your Own Exposure Unit
+See also Build My Own Cabinet

 Are there any guidelines for determining whether a renovation will be a value-enhancing proposition?
 Thumbtack Residential Living Expert David Steckel suggests asking yourself the following questions.